Removing Odor From Clothing

 There are times when the smell is caused by using too much detergent on clothes and not rinsing properly.
 The smell sticks to the soap deposits.
 Another cause could be the accumulation of fabric softener on the clothes, making them less absorbent.
 The build-up of soap and fabric softener can be easily remedied using ordinary cleaning items in your home.

 Add a quarter cup of white vinegar to water in the washing machine and soak the clothes for at least thirty minutes.
 Drain the water and wash as usual, or wash along with the vinegar solution.
 The vinegar smell will disappear from the clothes once they are dry.
 If possible, dry the clothes in the sun so that the ultraviolet rays can kill any mildew or mold that might be present on the clothing.
 Baking soda is another natural remedy for odor in clothing.
-Add a cup of baking soda to the water with the clothes then run a normal cycle.
+Add a cup of baking soda to the water with the clothes and run them through a normal wash/rinse cycle.

 Fresh, unscented cat litter can be used for removing odor from a lot of things, including musty clothes.
 Leave the litter in a box or wardrobe with the clothes for a week, and the musty smell will dissipate.
 Launder clothing after this treatment.
 Baking soda and newspaper can also be used to absorb smells.

-If the mold or mildew has spread and spot treatments are not enough, you can purchase a commercial mildewcide.
+If mold or mildew is present and and spot treatments are not enough, you can purchase a commercial mildewcide.
 These are specially formulated to fight mold and mildew on clothing, and are made with hypoallergenic ingredients.
 Follow manufacturer’s directions for use.

 Sometimes the washing machine is responsible for a musty smell in freshly washed clothes.
-Front-loading washers are easy living spaces for mildew because they are always kept closed and rarely dried out.
+Front-loading washers are frequently home to mold and mildew because they are always kept closed and rarely dry completely.
 Clean the machine by running a short, normal cycle with hot water and a cup of bleach.
 Leave the machine empty of clothes.
 Drain after the cycle.
+Air dry completely.
 This should get rid of bacteria and other odor-causing germs.
 After that, leave the door open from time to time to air the machine out.
 Wipe with diluted bleach as needed to remove regrowth of mold and mildew.

 Sometimes, preventing a musty smell in clothes is as simple as keeping them dry so mildew doesn’t form in them.
 Make sure the clothes are dry, even though they are dirty or soiled before tossing them into the hamper.
 For drying used bath towels and washcloths, use a towel bar instead of a hook so that the towel dries faster.
 Any time you spot mold or mildew on clothing, deal with it immediately or it will thrive.